KillerzScrubbie/killerzscrubbie.github.io/README.md

 # killerzscrubbie.github.io
-This is my playable portfolio, enjoy! :)\n
+This is my playable portfolio, enjoy! :)

+## How to play: